Sabrina Tasselli

-Sabrina Tasselli (born 3 April 1990) is an Italian footballer who plays as a goalkeeper for Serie A club Napoli.
-She has made multiple appearances for the Italy national team.
+Sabrina Tasselli (born 3 April 1990) is an Italian footballer who most recently played as a goalkeeper for Brescia in Serie B. She has made multiple appearances for the Italy national team.

 Club career

 Tasselli plays as a goalkeeper.
 From 2009 to 2011, Tasselli played for Reggiana.
 She was part of the Reggiana squad that won the 2010 Coppa Italia, though she did not play in the final.
 She then played for Tavagnacco, Bardolino Verona and Riviera di Romagna.

 In 2015, Tasselli moved from Riviera di Romagna to Atletico Oristano.
 In 2016, she played for Icelandic club Stjarnan, who won the 2016 Úrvalsdeild kvenna.
 In September 2016, she returned to Italy to play for Reggiana.
 In the 2016–17 season, Reggiana won Serie B, and were promoted to Serie A. From 2017 to 2019, Tasselli played for Sassuolo, and in 2019, she signed for Juventus.
 In July 2020, she signed a one-year contract extension, and whilst she was at Juventus, they won the 2019–20 Serie A and the 2020 Supercoppa Italiana.
 In January 2021, Tasselli signed for Napoli, on a contract until the end of the 2020–21 season.
 She made her Napoli debut in March 2021, as regular goalkeeper Catalina Pérez was injured.
 In July 2021, Tasselli signed for Fiorentina.
 In July 2022, Tasselli re-signed for Napoli.
+One year after signed for Ternana, playing in Serie B. In 2024, Tasselli signed for Serie B team Brescia.